684 evacuees test positive to COVID-19 — PTF

 This was revealed by the Secretary to the Government of the Federation (SGF) and chairman of the PTF, Mr Boss Mustapha, at the daily briefing of the Task Force on Thursday in Abuja.

-The News Agency of Nigeria (NAN) reports that the 684 evacuees were part of 13,844 evacuees tested from the 14,906 persons evacuated so far.
+The Streetjournal reports that the 684 evacuees were part of 13,844 evacuees tested from the 14,906 persons evacuated so far.

 “It may interest you to note that of the 14,906 evacuees received during this COVID-19 pandemic, close to 80 per cent are youths for which we are glad that only 684 tested positive to the Coronavirus out of the 13,844 so far tested.